tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ![](6.1.png)
+**Figure** Reflection of light

 The laws of reflection are valid at each point for any reflecting surface whether the surface is flat (or) curved.
 If the reflecting surface is flat, then incident parallel rays after reflection come out as parallel rays.
 If the reflecting surface is irregular, then the incident parallel rays after reflection come out as irregular rays (not parallel rays).
-Still the laws of reflection are valid at every point of incidence in irregular reflection.
+Still the laws of reflection are valid at every point of incidence in irregular reflection as shown in figure 6.3(b).

 ![](6.2(a).png)